Be a Tutor

 Part 4: Innovation/Expansion

-• Writing Center Tutors are expected to do a number of professional development hours each semester, which often include opportunities to develop innovations and make improvements to the Writing Center (e.g. strategize about professional development, increase outreach, construct teaching guides, develop guidelines and best practices statements).
+• Writing Center Tutors are expected to do some professional development hours each semester, which often include opportunities to develop innovations and make improvements to the Writing Center (e.g. strategize about professional development, increase outreach, construct teaching guides, develop guidelines and best practices statements).
 After browsing our website, briefly describe the kind of work you might be interested in doing outside of tutoring hours.
 (We recognize you may have little or no experience at the center, but please complete this question to the best of your ability.)

 Part 5: Name and Contact Information for Two References